wpxtmvpsxm/Glyph/heat.md

    ![cue](https://i.imgur.com/8dBa0HO.png)
    \
    This demo is worth the time to pause buffer but is relatively minor.
 Doing a climbjump then a wallboost avoids getting floorsnapped to the falling block when you demo.
 Go neutral and fastfall after the demo.
 If you miss the window, you can also demo in the gap below this one.
      If you want to do the 'casual strat' [do this with a buffered neutral updemo wallbounce.](https://gfycat.com/QuaintEagerJaeger)
+  Deathwarp immediately after entering the next room.
      </details>